precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-mesh-and-data-access.md

 <!-- TODO Also point to section where `relativeReadTime` is explained?
 We will probably solve this in https://github.com/precice/precice.github.io/pull/257 -->
 Similarly, there is a `readData` API function for reading coupling data.

-{% note %}
-The IDs that preCICE uses (for data fields, meshes, or vertices) have arbitrary integer values.
-Actually, you should never need to look at the values.
-The only purpose of the IDs is to talk to preCICE.
-You also do not look at the value of a C pointer, it is just a non-readable address.
-In particular, you should not assume that vertex IDs are ordered in any certain way (say from 0 to N-1) or, for example, that 'Forces' always have the same ID '2' on all meshes.
-{% endnote %}

 Let's define coupling meshes and access coupling data in our example code:

 ```cpp